z9fr/hack-gmail/README.md

 # Gmail Dictionary Attack.

-this is a python script for hacking Gmail account using Brute-force attack.
+This is a Python3 Script for hacking Gmail account using Dictionary Attack Methord.
 (script is written by using python3)